riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-14-Public-Betas.markdown

 ![](/images/The_Memex_3002477109.jpg)

 The one unique benefit that the AI Pin can claim and would be difficult to deliver today is the camera on the user's lapel that can see what they are holding or looking at.
-These capabilities are potentially interesting, going back as far as the forehead-mounted camera from Vannevar Bush's famous essay, *[As We May Think](https://en.wikipedia.org/wiki/As_We_May_Think)*.
+These capabilities are potentially interesting, going back as far as the forehead-mounted camera from Vannevar Bush's famous essay, *[As We May Think](https://en.wikipedia.org/wiki/As_We_May_Think)*, where he introduced the Memex and the concept of hypermedia.
 What is not clear, though, is why this camera needs to be a discrete standalone device.
 Most of the recognition features rely on offboard servers in the cloud anyway, so why not proxy through a phone?
 And if there is a phone in the mix, maybe it can run some of the models itself, saving the lag and unreliability that are still features of cloud LLMs in 2024.

 Even the more positive reviews recognise these issues, but excuse them on the basis of the device's future potential.
 Humane claims that many of the shortcomings will be addressed in forthcoming updates, and anyway, it's the long-term vision that matters.
-The AI Pin will (eventually) free us all from our phone dependency — whether want it to or not.
+The AI Pin will (eventually) free us all from our phone dependency — whether we want it to or not.

 This hyping of the nebulous future potential of a device whose current incarnation is somewhat disappointing all sounds very familiar.
 Apple's Vision Pro suffers from many of the same problems as Humane's AI Pin: neither one is really a *product*, or at least, not yet.
 Both are better considered as technology demonstrators, the founders of lineages which will deliver value at some point in the dim future.